DamienFruleux/ZCU111-Doc/en/3 - Converting samples with DACs and ADCs.md

 In most cases, an additional signal will be used:

-- *TREADY* : presented by the slave to indicate that it is ready to receive the data.
+- *TREADY* : presented by the slave to indicate that it is ready to receive the data

 It is possible to dispense with the TREADY signal and in this case, transmission is considered to take place without confirmation from the slave.
 The following signal is also commonly used: